lexicHQ/docs/running_recime_bots_locally.md

 **File Watching**

 It is also possible to set watch flags that will re-compile and update the bot automatically every time you make any changes.
-You can enable file watch for you bot by typing the  following command:
+You can enable file watch for your bot by typing the  following command:

 ```
 recime-cli run -w